 For foreign nationals (in particular for third-country nationals coming from outside the EU/EFTA) a residence permit might be necessary for stays longer than 7 days (lead time of several weeks).

-If you plan to arrange a short-term stay, please get in contact with the CLS scientific coordinator in due time.
+If you plan to arrange a short-term stay, please contact your departmental administration and the CLS scientific coordinator at least 5 days in advance.

 All CLS fellows are required to mention the CLS as funding source in the acknowledgements of their publications (journal publications, proceedings, PhD thesis, etc).
 If possible they should also mention the CLS in the affiliation section in addition to the home institution.